4 Bedroom Apartments in Orlando: What to Expect on Price, Size, and Location

 Lake Nona

-$2,800 to $3,800/month (as of Q2 2026).
-New construction near Medical City.
+Expect $2,800 to $3,800 per month (as of Q2 2026) for 4 bedroom rentals in Lake Nona.
+New construction is concentrated here, and proximity to Medical City makes the area attractive for healthcare workers and their families.
 Orlando International Airport is about 15 minutes via SR-528.
-Lake Nona Town Center has dining and fitness.
-Tradeoff: car-dependent, limited walkable retail outside Town Center.
+Lake Nona Town Center provides dining, grocery, and fitness infrastructure in a walkable cluster.
+The tradeoff: the area remains car-dependent, with limited walkable retail outside the Town Center itself.

 Kissimmee and Celebration